 Diagnosis and Treatment of Hypothyroidism in Children

 Your doctor will decide on the best way to diagnose your child depending on their age and other factors.
 Generally, a physical exam and specific diagnostic testing can confirm the diagnosis.
 The diagnostic testing might involve blood tests that measure certain hormones like thyroid-stimulating hormone (TSH) or thyroxine (T4), or imaging tests.
-About babies is diagnosed with congenital hypothyroidism.
+About

 An enlarged thyroid, known as goiter, can cause problems with breathing and swallowing.
 Your child’s doctor will check for this problem by feeling their neck.